6 Tips Sleep Less: How To Functioning On Less Sleep

 In the first week, stay up for an extra twenty minutes, then in the second week, delay going to sleep by 40 minutes.
 In the third week, stay up for an hour such that by the end of the month, you will have reduced the amount of sleep you are getting to six hours.
 However, the professor insists the hours of sleep you need is dependent on your genes and gender.
 Women who don't get a good night's sleep have exhibited hostility, depression, and anger.

 The body knows when it is well-rested and will automatically wake up when it feels it has had enough rest.
 However, as you try to cope with the pressures of life, you will be tempted to deny yourself sleep as much as possible to meet the deadlines and hit certain targets.
 Such pressure will leave you in a mental state that requires loads of rest, and six hours of sleep may not be enough.

 Sadhguru advises that if you deny your body the rest it requires, your mental and physical capabilities will decrease.
 Sleep is supposed to rejuvenate our bodies, thus assess the amount of rest you need.
-There are different forms of rest, and if you can find an activity that helps you relax, you will not need as much sleep to keep you productive.
+There are different forms of rest, including napping, and if you can find an activity that helps you relax, you will not need as much sleep to keep you productive.

 6. Create an Ideal Environment for Sleeping

 Moving that television into the bedroom may seem like a good idea, but it will reduce the amount of sleep you get as you are tempted to watch the latest series.
 The same goes for late-night texting while in bed.
 Electronics have been known to reduce sleep quality and quality by inhibiting melatonin, the sleep-inducing hormone.